Where is the best place to save photos? How to store photos

 Sergey, good afternoon!

-I have a folder!!!Video, it contains video recordings made by an HD video camera.
-Because the size is large enough (almost 1TB, then for backup it is more convenient for the video from the HD camera to be stored separately).
+I have a folder!!!Video, it stores videos made with an HD video camera.
+Because The size is quite large (almost 1TB, so for backup it is more convenient for the video from the HD camera to be stored separately).

-If the video was shot on a mobile phone along with many photos, then I allow it to be stored along with photos in the appropriate folder, that year I even used shortcuts for convenience, you can also make hard links to folders (for example, through the FAR file manager).
-In any case, I have no more than two points of information search.
+If the video was filmed on mobile phone together with many photos, then I allow it to be stored along with the photos in the appropriate folder, that year I even used shortcuts for convenience, you can also make hard links to folders (for example, through the FAR file manager).
+In any case, I have no more than two points of search for information.

-I am in favor of using the most convenient and simple structure for storing information, and if it is more convenient to store photos and videos in one place - why not!
-Moreover, you shoot photos and videos with one camera, as I understand it.
+I am in favor of using the most convenient and simple structure for storing information and if more convenient photo and store the video in one place - why not!
+Moreover, you take photos and videos with one camera, as I understand it.

 Thanks for the question.

 VERY IMPORTANT!
-I'm looking for a program that will automatically parse my PC and offer itself to put everything into folders.
-Further - lays out, adding tags (taken from creation dates, editing dates, file name, comments in the photo, type and my own, in the process of using the program, etc.).
-Further, a convenient search, I write "February" and it finds all the photos with this tag + adds photos from the Internet with the same tag to my photos.
+I'm looking for a program that will automatically parse my PC and offer to sort everything into folders.
+Next, it lays out, adding tags (taken from the creation dates, editing dates, file name, comments in the photo, type and my own, while using the program, etc.).
+Next is a convenient search, I write “February” and it finds all the photos with the same tag + adds photos from the Internet with the same tag to my photos.
 THIS program IS in nature.
-I used it and even remember how angry that she pumped up some pictures from the Internet for my searches.
-I then chased the place.
-Now the goal is a stuffed content combiner.
-To have a file cabinet of media, use files for projects, while not producing them and not doing everything MANUALLY.
-Everything that is described in the article is BAD.
+I used her and even remember how angry I was that she pumped up some photos from the Internet for my searches.
+I was chasing a place then.
+Now the goal is a stuffed content combine.
+To have a media file, use files for projects, without creating them and doing everything MANUALLY.
+Everything described in the article is BAD.
 That's what a PC is for, to automate everything

 Ivan, good afternoon.

-I have not seen programs that will make a convenient search for photos in automatic mode.
-If you have thousands of files on your computer that do not have a description in the name, but only numbers, then the program will not be able to automatically put tags in any way.
-I have not come across programs for the home that can tag the picture very accurately.
-Google (Pikas) has some developments in facial identification, yes, but events, places and other details - no.
+I have not come across programs that will make it convenient to search through photos automatically.
+If you have thousands of files on your computer that do not have a description in the name, but only numbers, then the program will not be able to automatically add tags in any way.
+I have not come across programs for home that can very accurately tag images.
+Google (Picas) has some experience in identifying faces, yes, but events, places and other details - no.

-I don't do everything manually, I assign tags to many files at once, often it takes about 2-10 minutes per folder.
-For me, a PC is a tool, but not a means of automation (I have IT experience behind me and it is well known that order is usually automated, not chaos).
+I don’t do everything manually, I assign tags to many files at once, often it takes about 2-10 minutes per folder.
+For me, a PC is a tool, but not a means of automation (I have IT experience behind me and am well aware that what is usually automated is order, not chaos).

-If you have even used it, then you probably remember the program, which you even got angry at.
+If you’ve already used it, you probably remember the program that you were even angry at.
 Share with us if you find it.

-Perhaps you have worked with Picasa (judging by the behavior you describe) or Lightroom.
+Perhaps you worked with Picasa (judging by the behavior you described) or Lightroom.

-Hi, now there is a very urgent issue of transferring photos and videos to the cloud, I have about 1tb of total volume, I chose filicr for this, it gives 1tb for free, but unfortunately there is no way to create a structure like you and me by folders, I have a structure still broken by the season (autumn winter And so on) for example / 2015 / autumn / trip to the dacha / and only the final folder remains in the cloud (trip to the dacha) well, just a bunch of folders by name to eat
+Hello, now the very pressing issue of transferring photos and videos to the cloud, I have approximately 1TB of total volume, I chose filikr for this because it gives 1TB for free, but unfortunately there is no way to create a structure like you and I have in folders, I have a structure still broken up by the seasons (autumn winter And so on) for example /2015/autumn/trip to the dacha/ and only the final folder remains in the cloud (trip to the dacha) well, there’s just a bunch of folders named

-Grigory, I was looking at Flickr and the storage from Canon, but in the first case I just didn’t like the lack of structure, although exif has a date and time, but I like to store / backup because it’s convenient for me, and not for the tool.
+Gregory, I looked closely at Flickr and storage from Canon, but in the first case I just didn’t like the lack of structure, even though exif has a date and time, but I like to store/backup because it’s convenient for me, not for the tool.

 In the second case, there were restrictions on files and then the service became paid.

-I consider it important for reliability to store TWO copies of data in different places, the cloud can be one of them.
-The main thing is to synchronize your copies for their up-to-date state.
-I myself do not trust cloud solutions, I and my friends had a negative experience.
-But as solutions for backup - I'm considering.
+I think it is important for reliability to store TWO copies of data in different places, the cloud can be one of them.
+The main thing is to synchronize your copies to keep them up to date.
+I myself don’t trust cloud solutions; I and my friends had negative experiences.
+But I’m considering it as a solution for backup.

 If you already have an account in the mail.ru cloud with 1TB, then I would recommend it.
-I myself am looking at the Yandex disk, in which 1TB is like in the cloud from Microsoft for 2000 rubles.
+I myself am looking at a Yandex disk, which has 1TB, just like in the cloud from Microsoft for 2000 rubles.

 Yandex disk is more flexible for me than the Microsoft solution, although in the second case you can also get a 1-year license for the MS Office package.